Mastering Marathon Pacing: Lessons from Sara Hall’s Record‑Chasing Runs

 • Aerobic zone (Zone 2) – 70-80 %; the sweet spot for long-distance mileage where fat oxidation dominates.

-When I aligned my weekly mileage to these zones, the variability between my early‑race splits and the final kilometres shrank dramatically.
+Once I tied my weekly mileage to these zones, the gap between my early splits and the late kilometres shrank noticeably.

 Self-coaching with personalised pacing

 You don’t need a professional coach to apply this model.
-Here’s a simple three‑step process you can start today:
+Start with these three straightforward steps:

-These steps mirror the capabilities of a modern pacing platform that offers personalised zones, adaptive training plans and instant feedback – all without sounding like a sales pitch.
-The value lies in the control you gain over each kilometre.
+These mirror what a modern pacing platform offers, personalised zones, adaptive training plans, and instant feedback.
+The real payoff is the control you gain over each kilometre.

 A workout to try right now